kinojms/obsidian-notes/CSOPESY/V. Input Output Systems.md

 	- if OS designed to handle it
 	- used for time-sensitive processing, frequent, must be fast
 # Direct Memory Access
-- used to avoid programmed I/O (one byte at a time) for large
+- used to avoid programmed I/O (one byte at a time) for large data movement
+- requires DMA controller
+- bypasses CPU to transfer data directly between I/O device and memory
--
+- OS